sretcher/Factorial-ANOVA/README.md

 Ho: The factors of mowing height and mowing frequency do not interact to affect mean vegetation height.

 Ha: The factors of mowing height and mowing frequency do interact to affect mean vegetation height

+## Factorial ANOVA Analysis

+In our Factorial ANOVA, we want to explain the variance in vegetation height by dividing the treatment variability into three components: the main effects, interaction effects, and simple effects.